 The base is what makes a gravel path structurally stable.
 In areas with hard clay soil, you may be able to bypass this base layer, but most areas have soil that shifts and sinks dramatically over time, so a stone pack made from pea gravel and stone dust is critical to ensuring your path will stand the test of time.
 This is especially true in areas with sandy soil that shifts particularly quickly.

 When looking for landscape fabric, don't get too hung up on the different options, as practically any material made with a permeable membrane will allow proper water drainage.
 However, be sure to choose a heavy-duty, commercial-grade fabric for durability.
-Cheap plastic liners will tear easily and may not let water through, creating puddles.
+Cheap polypropylene liners will tear easily and may not let water through, creating puddles.
 Never skip the landscape fabric, as it will prevent weeds from growing through your path for at least three to four years and also helps divide the stone pack from the gravel so the base materials don't start showing through the finished path.

 The edging can be just as important to the appearance of the walkway as the gravel itself, and it plays a critical role in holding your gravel in place within the path boundaries.
 While plastic edging is easy to use, generally stays hidden and is inexpensive, it is also the least attractive option when it can be seen.
 Like plastic, metal edging is usually hidden, but it lasts longer and looks better — it can even be purposefully left visible for a more dramatic look.
 Other materials are generally always left visible.
 Wood adds a rustic charm to your garden, but if you're looking for something more upscale, bricks, cobblestones or flagstones are particularly good options.